s0alken/impossible-tic-tac-toe-react/README.md

 ### Difficulty levels

 The difficulty levels are implemented by using the [Minimax Algorithm](https://www.geeksforgeeks.org/minimax-algorithm-in-game-theory-set-1-introduction/) which computes all possible moves that a player can make, and then recursively simulates all the possible moves that the opponent can make in response to each of those moves.
-Also, it makes use of a simple probability function to decide whether to make a perfect move if true or a random move if false:
+Also, it makes use of a simple probability function to decide whether to make a perfect or a random move:

 ```
 const probability = n => {